(Tales of Self-Publishing, the weight of Obscurity, and lost Enlightenment)

 Since even a self-publishing house needs to protect its brand, the track starts with quality: a book must pass editorial muster.
 It must reach the same standards of a traditional book publisher.
 If a book meets those high standards, an “Editor’s Choice” award gets put on the cover, and it becomes eligible for the next step in the TPP: does it have a market?
 And can the author do enough to reach it?

-So, the track starts with quality: a book must pass editorial muster, reaching the standards of a traditional book publisher.
-If a book does, an “Editor’s Choice” award gets put on the cover, and it becomes eligible for the next step: marketing.
-The possible markets for the book have to be clear and significant, and the author’s marketing plan to reach these markets has to be good enough to show the author can and is willing to sell the book vigorously enough to warrant more help from them.
+The possible markets for the book have to be clear and significant, and the author’s marketing plan to reach these markets has to be good.
+Not only that, they must show the author can and is willing to sell the book vigorously enough to warrant more help from iUniverse.

-Not only is my novel A Perfect Blindness of high editorial quality, but it has several possible markets, and basic marketing plans to reach them all.
+Not only is A Perfect Blindness of high editorial quality, but it has several possible markets, and marketing plans to reach them all.
 It has reached the second step in the TPP.

-All excellent, but next comes what’s keeping me up at night: the real help kicks in once the book actually sells: either 500 copies of which 250 are from retail outlets or 5,000 e-books.
-This earns the highest “Star” status, which comes with a host of benefits. iUniverse becomes the book’s agent.
-They submit it to the significant reviewing organizations, such as Kirkus, which could lead to more physical stores, book clubs and perhaps libraries picking it up; plus more access to media pros, professional help on the cover, and I would get access to all the same media pros and resources that a traditional publisher would make available for their books.
+All excellent, but next comes what’s keeping me up at night: the real help kicks in once the book actually sells: either 500 softback copies of which 250 must be from retail outlets or 5,000 e-books.
+This earns the highest “Star” status.
+This brings a host of benefits. iUniverse becomes the book’s agent.
+They submit it to the significant reviewing organizations, such as Kirkus.
+These can lead to more physical stores offerings, as well as book clubs and libraries picking the book up.
+As part of this new push, it would get professional help on the cover, and I would get access to all the same media pros and resources that a traditional publisher would make available for their books.
 Offer it to traditional publishing houses.